-This guideline covers when to offer caesarean birth, discussion of caesarean birth, procedural aspects of the operation, and care after caesarean birth.
-It aims to improve the consistency and quality of care for women who are thinking about having a caesarean birth or have had a previous caesarean birth and are pregnant again.
+This guideline covers when to offer and discuss caesarean birth, procedural aspects of the operation, and care after caesarean birth.
+It aims to improve the consistency and quality of care for women and pregnant people who are thinking about having a caesarean birth or have had a caesarean birth in the past and are now pregnant again.

-- discussing benefits and risks of caesarean and vaginal birth
+- benefits and risks of caesarean and vaginal birth

 - surgical techniques for caesarean birth